Shivani3797/Twitter_Sentiment_Analysis_NLP/README.md

 ### 7.Acknowledgments 🙏
 Thanks to the creators of the Sentiment140 dataset.
-Inspiration from geeks for geeks sentimental analysis youtube video and python for programers by Dietel book.
+Inspiration from geeks for geeks sentimental analysis youtube video and python for programers book by Dietel.